aadesh006/AI-Web-Scraper/README.md

 ## 📦 Setup Instructions

--Create an .env folder and save your Gemini API Key as 'GEMINI_API_KEY' -on your terminal write the following cmd
+- Create an .env folder and save your Gemini API Key as 'GEMINI_API_KEY'
+- On your terminal, write the following cmd
 ```bash
 streamlit run main.py
 ```